Architect: Walter Gropius |

 Nowadays

 The building, which was declared a national monument in 2000, was turned into a museum.
-It is possible to visit Gropius House, one of the most important works left behind by Buhaus and Gropius, by purchasing a ticket at its address in Lincoln.
+It is possible to visit Gropius House, one of the most important works left behind by Bauhaus and Gropius, by purchasing a ticket at its address in Lincoln.